William-Johnny/TP_Traitement_des_donnees/README.md

 📌 Description

 This repositoy is a school exam on data treatment.

+We were instructed to to store video game data that we had scraped form websites and collected from APIs.

+**The stored data can be found in the merged.csv after you ran the files**

 The objectives of the exam were to:

 1/ Collect data from three different sources:
   - Web Scraping: Retrieve information from a website about video games or role-playing games.